top-banner-colour.jpg

 How Does Colour Affect The Way We Eat?

-It’s often said that ‘we eat with our eyes’ and science shows this is true – colour plays an important role in how we perceive and experience foods.
+It's often said that "we eat with our eyes" and science shows this is true - colour plays an important role in how we perceive and experience foods.
 But how does this happen?

 Colour and taste

 All of us subconsciously associate certain colours with distinct tastes and flavours.
 For most people, red is associated with sweetness, yellow and green with sourness, white with salt, and brown and black with bitterness.
-“The research shows that even infants only a few months old are already starting to pick up these associations between colour and taste” says Charles Spence, Professor of Experimental Psychology at Oxford University.1
+“The research shows that even infants only a few months old are already starting to pick up these associations between colour and taste”, says Charles Spence, Professor of Experimental Psychology at Oxford University.1

 “I believe that we learn these associations from the statistics of our environment – we quickly learn that sweet foods are more often pink or red, for instance.'
-Interestingly, in 2009, Professor Spence tested a clear blue drink on participants from the UK and from Taiwan.
+Interestingly, in 2009, Professor Spence tested a clear blue drink on participants from the UK and Taiwan.
 The Taiwanese thought that the drink would taste of mint, whilst the UK participants thought it would taste of raspberry - showing they had picked up different associations from their distinct food marketplaces.

 Colour can override flavour